 - Succession.
 Aging elite

 - Threat from Iran

 - Major demographic pressures

 - Youth bulge and underemployment

 - Overdependence on foreign labor

 - Income distribution, cronyism

 - Yemen?
-Source: DOE/EIA, "Oman, Country Analysis," http://205.254.135.7/countries/cab.cfm?fips=MU.

-The ELA estimates that oil production will slowly rise from 0.8 MMBD in 2009 to 1.0 MMBD in 2015, and then drop to 0.7 MMBD in 2025, and 0.6 MMBD in 2035 - but because of the limits of its reserves.
+Source: EIA The EIA estimates that oil production will slowly rise from 0.8 MMBD in 2009 to 1.0 MMBD in 2015, and then drop to 0.7 MMBD in 2025, and 0.6 MMBD in 2035 - but because of the limits of its reserves.
 Oman is a limited natural gas producer.
 Oman produced 863,000 barrels per day (bbl/d) of total petroleum liquids in 2010, 860,000 bbl/d of which was crude oil.
 Average oil production in Oman has increased by over 20 percent for the past three years, from a low of 714,000 bbl/d in 2007.
 In 2002, PDO initiated a review of its mature oil fields to determine the feasibility of enhanced oil recovery (EOR) techniques which would help boost production yet again.
 A massive EOR program was implemented, using varied techniques on a field-by-field basis, according to the geology.
 The future of Oman's oil sector is now dependent upon these EOR techniques.
 In 2009, Oman consumed approximately 115,000 bbl/d of petroleum products.
 Consumption has increased over the last decade, more than doubling from a level of 52,000 bbl/d in 2000.
 This has largely been attributable to Oman's industrialization and expanding petrochemical sector, along with better roadways and an expanding vehicle fleet.
-Though Oman is a significant net exports of petroleum, they are not a member of OPEC.
+Though Oman is a significant net exporter of petroleum, they are not a member of OPEC.
 As is the case with other exports from the Gulf, Asia provides the main consumer markets for Omani crude, led by China and Japan.